Skip to content

 Screenshot displaying the 'Publish to' section where a user selects 'Somosbank' under 'Bluesky' for scheduling posts on Bluesky

 Write the caption for your post.
 Your caption can be up to 300 characters long, and can include @mentions, hashtags, emojis, and links.
-Not sure what to write?
-Check out the last section of this post for some tips.

 If you add a link, you can customize the link preview with a name, description, and preview image.